11 Ways to Make Money Instead of Shopping on Black Friday This Year

-Here are 12 more smart strategies to make the most of your time on Black Friday -- and most will leave you with extra money in your pocket.
+Here are 11 smart strategies to make the most of your time on Black Friday — and most will leave you with extra money in your pocket.

 1. Sign Up for Free Money

 Yes, you read that right.
 Take advantage of bank account promotions to earn free money from several banks.
-While chasing sign-up bonuses isn’t always worth your time, these ones could earn you a pretty penny:
+While chasing sign-up bonuses isn’t always worth your time, these could earn you a pretty penny.

 2. Find a Seasonal Job

-Try Snagajob, which specializes in hourly work, as well as good old-fashioned walk-ins -- though you probably don’t want to try those on Black Friday itself.
+Try Snagajob, which specializes in hourly work, as well as good old-fashioned walk-ins — though you probably don’t want to try that on Black Friday itself.